Victor-Eugene McCarty

-He studied in Paris.
+In the 1840s he was among the first black men to study music abroad, at the Paris Conservatory.
 McCarty did not publish as widely as many of his fellow Creole composers of the era, but he was well known for performing and organizing other musicians, and playing a role in Reconstruction-era politics.

 He served on a school board when he was targeted by white supremacist White Leaguers opposed to integration.
 They had also driven African American state legislators out of office and assassinated one of them, John Gair.
-McCarty was beaten near death and spent months recovering as a refugee.from his home.
+McCarty was beaten near death and spent months recovering as a refugee.